NimbleStorage/ansinimble/README.md

 ### Nimble Arrays
 This role assumes the latest Nimble Linux Toolkit (NLT) is installed on the host being managed by Ansible.
 The latest version of NLT may be obtained from [InfoSight](https://infosight.nimblestorage.com) (Nimble customers and partners only).

-* Requires a Nimble iSCSI array with NimbleOS 3.3+
+* Requires an HPE Nimble Storage array with NimbleOS 3.3+
 * Requires Ansible 2.2.3+ with the jmespath Python package installed (please see deprecation notes on Ansible 2.5 below)

 ### Cloud Volumes
 Host requirements are less stringent for Cloud Volumes.
 The Linux Connection Manager found on the Cloud Volumes portal needs to be installed but there is a task that can do that for you.

 * Requires API access to HPE Cloud Volumes
-* Requires Ansinimble 2.2.3+ with the jmespath and boto (for EC2 and HPE Cloud Volumes) Python package installed on the Ansible host. (please see deprectation notes on Ansible 2.5 below)
+* Requires Ansible 2.2.3+ with the jmespath and boto (for EC2 and HPE Cloud Volumes) Python package installed on the Ansible host. (please see deprectation notes on Ansible 2.5 below)

 ## Deprecation notes and tested versions of Ansible
 The following versions of Ansible are currently being tested:
 * 2.2.3.0
 * 2.3.3.0
-* 2.4.5.0
+* 2.4.6.0
-* 2.5.5
+* 2.5.8
-* 2.6.0
+* 2.6.3

 When Ansible 2.9 becomes generally available, the role will be re-written and only support Ansible 2.5+.
 A number of deprecation warnings will be present when executing with Ansible 2.4 and above, they are harmless.
 Deprecation warnings may safely be disabled.